ben-n93/ben-n93.github.io/content/project_twitter_bot.md

 }
 </style>

-As an avid reader I thought it would be cool to combine my love of books and data to create a book recommendation [Twitter bot](https://twitter.com/Gutenberg_SciFi):
+As an avid reader I thought it would be cool to combine my love of literature and data to create a [Twitter bot](https://twitter.com/Gutenberg_SciFi) that posts about sci-fi books:

 <img src="images/pg_twitter_bot.png" width=500 height=311.87>